 - The Ward and Florence Beecher Foundations

-There are two trails in Mill Creek Park, there is the East Gorge Walk and West Gorge Trail and both of these trails are fantastic.
+There are two trails in Mill Creek Park, there is the East Gorge Walk and the West Gorge Trail, both of which are fantastic.
 They offer walkers a glimpse into the past.
 The gorge trail is a comfortable two-mile walk that loops around the local area.
-There is a large wall of sandstone that people can see and there is also a boardwalk that is at the side of the stream.
+There is a large wall of sandstone and there is also a boardwalk that is at the side of the stream.

 Lanterman’s Mill is open during the summer months.